yu-cheng-kuo-28/yu-cheng-kuo-28/portfolio.md

 ## (1) About Me

 - **Embedded Software Engineer** at an IC design company specializing in IP cameras.
 1.5+ years of work experience on SDK development (w.
-C/Linux at application layer), STM32 MCU (w.
+C/Linux at application layer), ARM-based MCU (w.
 C), serial communication (w.
 Python/C), & GUI (w.
 Python)

 - Originally from Data Science field; 2 years of experience in Data Science with 1 intern & master’s thesis on Text Analysis (w.
 Python)